garyfleming/lets-begin/lets-begin.md

 ![](images/paper.jpg)

+^ I'm stopping because I'm done.

 ---

 ---

 ---

+## SPARE SLIDES AFTER HERE

 ---

+### STARTER NONSENSE

+---

 ![](images/knot-heart.jpg)

-^ TODO the something else it is a desired outcome that we can achieve through a bunch of agile tools tied together else?
+TODO the something else it is a desired outcome that we can achieve through a bunch of agile tools tied together else?

-^ TODO what was this slide for again?
+TODO what was this slide for again?
 Cut it.

 ---